 - Gains in Organic Microelectronics, by gnifyus about 8 years ago

 - Can Programming be Liberated from the von Neumann Style?, by scottb over 8 years ago

 - Child Neglect Blamed on Parents' Video Game Obsession, by gnifyus almost 9 years ago

-- Ethnic Cleansing of Iranian Language, by asoofi over 9 years ago
+- Ethnic Cleansing of Iranian Language, by asoofi almost 10 years ago